A shopfloor in Halocline represents a hall or a large section of a hall that you want to plan.

 You can choose the division of the areas freely, for example by segments, production lines, responsibilities or cost centers.
 You can see an example in our demo shopfloor:

 Click on the plus icon next to the Work areas heading.
 Give the work area a unique name.

-Place the workspaces to get a rough area plan.
+Place the variant to get a rough area plan.
 To do this, select the work area and click on Edit in the upper right corner.

-After rough planning your work areas, your shopfloor might look something like this:
+After rough planning your variants, your shopfloor might look something like this: